 Lean Eaters: Welcome back!

-As you probably know, Lean Eating July 2013 is about to begin.
-(Registration kicks off on Wednesday July 17th.)
+As you probably know, we’re about to open up a few spots in our Precision Nutrition Coaching program.
+(Registration kicks off on Wednesday January 8th.)

 What you might not know is that many of the spots will go to folks returning for a second or even a third round of coaching.

 You shouldn’t be.
-There are as many valid reasons to repeat Lean Eating as there are clients.
+There are as many valid reasons to continue with PN Coaching as there are clients.

-Check out this article to learn why some Lean Eaters repeat the program.
+Check out this article to learn why some PN clients repeat the program.
 And why you might consider doing so yourself.

 It’s more than a “workout” program.